-Happy Johnson is a nationally acclaimed African-American children’s author and leadership speaker.
+Happy Johnson is a nationally acclaimed African-American children’s author and humanitarian.

 He drove an Emergency Response Vehicle in New Orleans post-Katrina and is the Co-Founder of Team Happy Foundation.
 Established in 2005, the mission of THF is to inspire the next generation of first responders through mentorship, entrepreneurial training, literacy and civil rights advocacy.
-The displacement of youth after the storm resembled Mr. Johnson’s journey as an orphan in the Ida B. Wells Homes, fueling his desire to help sustain the Crescent City.
+The displacement of youth after the storm resembled Mr. Johnson’s 10-year journey in foster care, fueling his desire to help sustain the Crescent City.

 Writer of four books and co-host of GoNOLA TV, Mr. Johnson’s favorite activity is coaching middle school football.
 News features include American Red Cross 125th Anniversary Publication, USA Today, Esquire Magazine, C-SPAN and The Louisiana Weekly.
 TIME profiles him in the World History textbook “Civics Today: Citizenship, Economics & You.”
 Former White House Intern, W.K.
 Kellogg Fellow, and FEMA National Achievement Award Finalist, Mr. Johnson earned his B.A. from Georgetown University and Management Certificate from Columbia University.

 Honors & Awards: